davidhozic/discord-advertisement-framework/docs/source/logging.rst

 Features
 --------------------------------
-+ Automatic creation of the schema
+- Automatic creation of the schema
-+ Caching for faster logging
+- Caching for faster logging
-+ Low redundancy for reduced file size
+- Low redundancy for reduced file size
-+ Automatic error recovery
+- Automatic error recovery

 .. note::

     The database must already exist!
 However it can be completely empty, no need to manually create the schema.

-ER diagram of the logs
+ER diagram
 --------------------------------
 .. image:: images/er_diagram.png
     :width: 500pt